elisebbv/design-portfolio/content/posts/_index.md

 ---
-title: Blog
+title: Portfolio
-description: To sign up for updates about these posts and exclusive subscriber content, all you need is an email address.
+description: Graphic Design and Website Design for the masses.
 ---